Andreas Wolf: 1. FC Nürnberg

 In the 2008–09 season, Wolf stayed at the club amid speculations linking him to a transfer to La Liga side Racing Santander.
 Following this, he was appointed the new captain.
 In the opening game of the season, he scored his first goal of the season, but was substituted off having ruptured his anterior cruciate ligament in the 70th minute.
 After the match, it was announced that Wolf would be out for six months.
 He made his return to training in February and returned to the first team on 22 February 2009, starting and playing 74 minutes in a 1–0 win over Wehen Wiesbaden.
-He was given a handful of first appearances until he suffered a knee injury and was substituted as a result in the second half of a 2–0 win against Koblenz on 3 April 2009.
+He was given a handful of first appearances until he suffered a knee injury and was substituted as a result in the second half of a 2–0 win against TuS Koblenz on 3 April 2009.
 Following the match, it was announced that Wolf would be out for the rest of the season after undergoing an operation on his knee.
 He finished the 2008–09 season making eight appearances in all competitions.
 During his absence, the club was able to reach the Bundesliga for the next season.

 In the 2009–10 season, Wolf returned to the first team from injury in the pre–season and retained his captaincy ahead of the new season.
 He was featured in the first team for the side at the start until he was suspended for two matches after being involved in an incident in a friendly match.
 His return from suspension against Bochum on 25 September 2009 was short–lived when he suffered an injury during the match.
 After spending weeks on the sidelines, Wolf returned to the first team on 17 October 2009, in a 3–0 win over Hertha BC.
 As the 2009–10 season progressed, Wolf remained in the first team for the rest of the season despite being absent twice and finished the season making 32 appearances in all competitions.

-In the 2010–11 season, Wolf remained the club's captain this season and started the first five matches of the season until his sending off after a second bookable offence in a 2–1 win over Stuttgart on 22 September 2010.
-After serving a one match suspension, he scored two goals in two matches against Schalke 04 and St. Pauli.
+In the 2010–11 season, Wolf remained the club's captain this season and started the first five matches of the season until his sending off after a second bookable offence in a 2–1 win over VfB Stuttgart on 22 September 2010.
+After serving a one match suspension, he scored two goals in two matches against Schalke 04 and FC St. Pauli.
 He scored his third goal of the season in a 3 –1 win over Hannover 96 on 18 December 2010.
 Wolf continued to be in the first team as the 2010–11 season progressed while being suspended twice and finished the season making 34 appearances and scoring three times in all competitions.